opentelekomcloud-docs/mapreduce-service/umn/source/fusioninsight_manager_operation_guide_applicable_to_3.x/alarm_reference_applicable_to_mrs_3.x/alm-45428_clickhouse_disk_i_o_exception.rst

 ---------

 #.
 On FusionInsight Manager, choose **O&M** > **Alarm** > **Alarms** > **ALM-45428 ClickHouse Disk I/O Exception**.
 Check the role name and the IP address of the host where the alarm is generated in **Location**.
 #.
 Use PuTTY to log in to the node for which the fault is generated as user **root**.
 #.
 Run the **df -h** command to check the mount directory and find the disk mounted to the faulty directory.
 #.
 Run the **smartctl -a /dev/sd\*** command to check disks.

    -  If **SMART Health Status: OK** is displayed, as shown in the following figure, the disk is healthy.
-In this case, go to :ref:`7 <alm-45428__li186532017115614>`.
+In this case, go to :ref:`6 <alm-45428__li186532017115614>`.

       |image1|

    -  If the number following **Elements in grown defect list** is not 0, as shown in the following figure, the disk may have bad sectors.
 If **SMART Health Status: FAILURE** is displayed, the disk is in the sub-health state.
-In this case, go to :ref:`5 <alm-45428__li838232512215>`.
+In this case, contact O&M personnel.

       |image2|

-#. .. _alm-45428__li838232512215:

-   Rectify the fault by following the instructions provided in "Hard Disk Mounted to the ClickHouse Partition Directory Is Faulty" in .

 #.
 After the fault is rectified, manually clear the alarm on FusionInsight Manager and check whether the alarm is generated again during the periodic check.

-   -  If yes, go to :ref:`7 <alm-45428__li186532017115614>`.
+   -  If yes, go to :ref:`6 <alm-45428__li186532017115614>`.
    -  If no, no further action is required.

 **Collect the fault information.**

-7.  .. _alm-45428__li186532017115614:
+6.  .. _alm-45428__li186532017115614:

     On FusionInsight Manager, choose **O&M**.
 In the navigation pane on the left, choose **Log** > **Download**.

-8. Expand the **Service** drop-down list, and select **ClickHouse** for the target cluster.
+7. Expand the **Service** drop-down list, and select **ClickHouse** for the target cluster.

-9. Choose the corresponding host form the host list.
+8. Choose the corresponding host form the host list.

-10. Click |image3| in the upper right corner, and set **Start Date** and **End Date** for log collection to 1 hour ahead of and after the alarm generation time, respectively.
+9. Click |image3| in the upper right corner, and set **Start Date** and **End Date** for log collection to 1 hour ahead of and after the alarm generation time, respectively.
 Then, click **Download**.

-11. Contact O&M personnel and provide the collected logs.
+10. Contact O&M personnel and provide the collected logs.

 Alarm Clearing
 --------------